HOW TO APPLY

 The Personal History Statement is intended as a supplement to your Statement of Purpose.
 This is the place for you to describe relevant aspects of your background, accomplishments, and life experiences that you would like the Admissions Committee to consider in reviewing your application and evaluating your contribution to the University’s diversity mission.
 The Personal History Statement should not exceed 500 words.

-Estimated total cost for the Master of Social Science degree starting in the 2023-2024 academic year, including student fees, health insurance and tuition, is about $53,000.
+The 2025-2026 academic year tuition is $45,815 (this does not include UCLA student fees and optional health insurance costs).
 Please note that MaSS is a self-supporting degree program and has a different fee structure than state-supported programs at UCLA.
 Click here for more information about self-supporting degree program fees.

 The MaSS program is pleased to offer merit scholarships.
 Admitted applicants are automatically considered for these awards.
 No additional application is required.
 Please contact the program for further information about financial aid opportunities.